vedant218/IITB-Frontend/readme.md

 - **Add Row**: Use the toolbar to add a new row to the table.
 - **Move Rows**: Use "Move Up" or "Move Down" to adjust row order.
 - **Delete Row**: Select a row and click "Delete" to remove it.
-- **Save Data**: Data is saved in local storage and loaded automatically on page reload.
+- **Reset Data**: Data is loaded back to the default state.

+Note: Any changes made to the data are saved automatically in local storage.

 ## Design Approach